GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 ## The Leap-frog schemes

-Leap-frog schemes are classically used for deep-ocean tsunami propagation, and are also popular for inundation modelling (although this is has not been a focus for leap-frog schemes in SWALS).
+Leap-frog schemes are classically used for deep-ocean tsunami propagation, and are also popular for inundation modelling (although this has not been a focus for leap-frog schemes in SWALS).
 They have good energy conservation properties which makes them much better suited to long-distance deep ocean tsunami propagation, as compared with the finite-volume schemes discussed above.
 Some references that describe classical leap-frog schemes for the linear and nonlinear shallow water equations are:

 * *IOC Numerical method of tsunami simulation with the leap-frog scheme IUGG/IOC Time Project, IUGG/IOC Time Project, 1997*
 * *Liu, P. L. F.; Cho, Y.-S.; Briggs, M. J.; Kanoglu, U. & Synolakis, C. E. Runup of solitary waves on a circular Island Journal of Fluid Mechanics, Cambridge University Press, 1995, 302, 259–285*